 Medicine and physician

 The ancient Egyptians had a great deal of knowledge of healing herbs and repairing physical injuries.
-Evidence shows that ancient Egyptian doctors also performed eye-surgery and practiced dentistry.
+Evidence shows that ancient Egyptian doctors also performed eye-surgery and practised dentistry.
 They extracted teeth, drained abscesses and made false teeth.
 The Egyptian physicians knew how to stitch a wound.
-Much of the Egyptian knowledge of the body came from their practice of embalming the dead.
+Much of the Egyptian knowledge of the body came from their practise of embalming the dead.

 From the Stone Age to the Islamic period, Egyptian doctors were considered the best in the western world.
 However, it should be noted that during this period their knowledge around disease and cure was not that advanced and many Egyptian doctors believed evil spirits were the cause of ailments.
 Cures included concocted drinks and praying to Sekhmet, the goddess of healing.
 They did, however, also use effective medicinal treatments such as laxatives, setting broken arms and legs and massaging aching legs and calves.